lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     strong deformation.

-    Remove the thermostat and observe the evolution of the temperature of an 'isolated' carbon nanotube being deformed.
+    Remove the thermostat and observe the evolution of the temperature of an *isolated* carbon nanotube being deformed.
 Does it heat-up?
 Or does it cool down?

 .. figure:: ../figures/level1/breaking-a-carbon-nanotube/shared-dark.png
     :alt: deformed membrane of CNT